 While not as important as the SCFM rating, a compressor’s horsepower (HP) rating can give you a relative sense of the model’s power.
 Horsepower indicates how powerful the motor is, while the SCFM rating tells you how much power the compressor actually provides to your tools.
 Compressors generally have horsepower ratings between 1.5 - 6.5 HP.
-Stationary oil-lubricated compressors with a rating above 2 HP require a 230/240v power source to supply the high volume of air needed for high consumption air tools like sanders, grinders and sandblasters.

-The size of a compressor’s tank is important because it determines how long air tools can run before the compressor turns back on.
+The size of a compressor’s tank it determines how long air tools can run before the compressor turns back on.
 Tank sizes are rated in gallons, and run from 1 gallon all the way up to 80 gallons.

 Tools that require only quick bursts of air, like pneumatic brad and finish nailers, drain the air tank much more slowly.
 For these tasks, tank sizes between 2-6 gallons are sufficient.